-Business Studies is a popular subject, staffed by Mr J. Jones (Subject Leader), Miss A. McLean and Mr J. Quirk.
+Business is a popular subject, staffed by Mr J. Jones (Subject Leader), Miss A. McLean, Mr J. Quirk and Mr C. Wilson.
 We offer both GCSE and A level with Miss McLean also heading the Economics Department.
 The department strive to give their students the best possible chance of progress, offering intervention where necessary as well as extra-curricular activities.

 Email the department: email@example.com

 Business aims to give learners confidence to embark on a managerial or entrepreneurial journey, with the aim of creating future wealth creators who can operate independently but will also have an understanding of the need for fairness to all stakeholders.
 We aim to foster creativity in the development of applied problem solving skills, from which learners can justify decisions in a variety of situations.
 We recognise the importance of language in being able to describe business activity and aim to develop learner’s vocabulary, as well as the numeracy required to understand the position of a business.
 We recognise the close connection between business finance and the concepts of personal finance and aim to draw these parallels to help learners understand how it can be applied to their own circumstance .
 At the end of a course in Business we would hope that learners have developed so that they have a wider perspective of the real world and are excited to engage with it.
 We recognise the importance of taking disadvantaged learners on this journey and intend to give these learners the confidence to believe they could have a future in a managerial or entrepreneurial setting.